MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/remotesystems.commanding/MCDRemoteLauncher.md

 Launches a URI against the Remote System specified in an [MCDRemoteSystemConnectionRequest](MCDRemoteSystemConnectionRequest.md).

 #### Parameters
-* `uri` The URI which will cause the launching of an app, according to its scheme.
+* `uri` The URI which will cause the launching of an app.
+If the target is Windows, the target app will be chosen based on scheme.
+If the target is non-Windows, the target app will be chosen based on the MCDRemoteSystemConnectionRequest.

 * `connection` Specifies which remote system or application to connect to.
 * `completionBlock` The block to invoke upon completion.